×

 If you are thinking about moving to Antigua, cost of living in probably a key consideration.
 Expats commented about the cost of housing:

 "The average cost of housing in Antigua can vary greatly depending on the location and size of the property.
 For a one-bedroom apartment in the city center, the monthly rent can be around $300 to $500.
 If you're looking at a three-bedroom apartment in the same area, the cost can increase to about $800 to $1,200 per month.
 If you're considering buying property, a house in the city center can cost anywhere from $150,000 to $500,000.
-However, prices can be significantly lower outside of the city center," commented one expat who made the move to Antigua.
+However, prices can be significantly lower outside of the city center," said one expat in Antigua.

 What should I bring when moving to Antigua?